 Typical weekly schedule

-During a typical CS111 week, the problem set code submission and time spent form will both be due at 11:59pm EST on Thursday and the quiz will be due Wednesday at 11:59PM EST. Occasionally, holidays and weather may create deviations from our typical schedule.
+During a typical CS111 week, the problem set code submission is due at 11:59pm EST on Tuesday and the quiz will be due Friday at 11:59PM EST. Occasionally, holidays and weather may create deviations from our typical schedule.